What is car storage insurance?

 - You have a vehicle kept at a secondary/seasonal residence and only use it a few months out of the year.

-How to prepare for storing a car
+How to prepare a car for storage

 - Find an indoor place to store your vehicle: A garage or public storage facility will keep your car safe from the elements.